jjlin/vaultwarden-backup/README.md

 ## Prerequisites

-1. A standard Unix-like (preferably Linux) host running bitwarden_rs.
+1. A standard Unix-like (preferably Linux) host running Vaultwarden.
 I don't know much about Synology or other such environments.

 2. A [cron](https://en.wikipedia.org/wiki/Cron) daemon.
 This is used to run